inspirer/textmapper/documentation.md

   | 'if' pred expr 'else' expr ; # 2
 ```

-The definitions of the terminals `num`, `id`, `'if'`, `'else'` and `'=='` are omitted for clarity.
+`num`, `id`, `'if'`, `'else'` and `'=='` are terminals.

 When compiling the rules above, a shift-reduce error message describing the conflict is raised.
 Conflict error messages include an example of the content of the parsing stack, the lookahead token that can be shifted, the type of conflict and the rule that can be reduced.
 For example:

 ```
-input: 'if' pred expr                 # ← example parsing stack leading to the conflict shift/reduce conflict (next: 'else')  # ← type of conflict and lookahead terminal that can shift
+input: 'if' pred expr                 # example parsing stack leading to the conflict shift/reduce conflict (next: 'else')  # type of conflict and lookahead terminal that can shift
-    ifexpr : 'if' pred expr           # ← rule whose the last elements match the parsing stack.
+    ifexpr : 'if' pred expr           # rule whose the last elements match the parsing stack.
 ```

 Let's use a concrete source: `if a==1 3 else 4`, when the parsing stack has: `'if'`, `a==1`,  `3`, and the next token is `else`, the can:
+- *shift* the terminal `else` into the parsing stack according to rule #2
 - *reduce* the stack `'if'` `pred` `expr` to the non-terminal `ifexpr`, via rule #1.
-- *shift* the terminal `else` into the parsing stack according to rule #2

-Any two rules sharing the same prefix are a shift/reduce conflict for when the lookahead is the first token after the prefix.
+Any two rules sharing the same prefix are a shift/reduce conflict.
 In this case, the grammar is said to be not left-factored.

 In practice, there is only a single way to parse the expression `if a==1 3 else 4`, so this example provide little help to get to understand the conflict.
 The ambiguity is clearer with another expression allowed by this grammar: `if a==1 if b==2 3 else 4`.
 This is either:
 1. `if a==1 (if b==2 3) else 4`: *else clause* refers to the *outer if*,
 2. `if a==1 (if b==2 3 else 4)`: *else clause* refers to the *inner if*.

 In C and Java, the *else clause* refers to the *inner if*.
-In other words, the *inner if* should not be reduced until the else clause is fully shifted.
-We need to augment the grammar to express this policy. *Precedence rules*, described in the next section, is a mechanism to resolve shift/reduce conflicts.
+In other words, the *inner if* should not be reduced until the else clause is shifted.
+We need to augment the grammar to express this policy. *Operator precedence*, described in the next section, is a mechanism to resolve shift/reduce conflicts.

 ## Associativity and precedence of operators

-An operator is similar to a function in the sense that both can have arguments and return a value: `2 + 3` is similar to`add(2, 3)`.
+An operator is similar to a function in the sense that both can have arguments and return a value: `2 + 3` is comparable to`add(2, 3)`.
 Operators are usually more compact: typically the name is one or two characters.
-More relevant to our concern, many pairs of parentheses can be omitted for infix operaor, placed between the arguments.
-These two differences leads to shift reduce conflicts when using operators instead of functions:
+More relevant to our concern, parentheses can be omitted for infix operator.
+This omissionleads to shift reduce conflicts when using operators instead of functions:

 First example, `1-2-3` can interpreted as:
 - `substract(1, substract(2,3)) → substract(1, -1) → 0` ❌ or